eamon0989/nestjs-worker-queue/README.md

 $ npm run start:worker
 ```

-Send a post request to http://localhost:3000/job and you will see the process id logged to the console,
-once from the main app which adds the job to the queue, and then from the queue with a different PID.
+Send an empty post request to http://localhost:3000/job (e.g. `curl -X POST http://localhost:3000/job`) and you will see the process id logged to the console, once from the main app which adds the job to the queue, and then from the queue with a different PID.

 ## Heroku